Azure/azure-rest-api-specs/specification/securityinsights/resource-manager/readme.md

 ### Basic Information

-These are the global settings for the SecurityInsight API.
+These are the global settings for the SecurityInsights API.

 ```yaml
 openapi-type: arm